epfl-systemf/JumboTrace/README.md

 ## How to use the jar

-Release: https://github.com/epfl-systemf/JumboTrace/releases/latest (jar obtained using sbt assembly)
+Release: https://github.com/epfl-systemf/JumboTrace/releases/latest (jar obtained using sbt assembly, more precisely `commander/assembly` in sbt)

 1. Download `JumboTrace.jar` and place it in your project directory (the directory containing the `.java` source files)
 2. Download and unzip `injected.zip`.
 The resulting `injected` directory should be placed in the project directory, next to the jar and the source files